How to Grow and Care for Rock Rose

 In the Garden

-Rock Rose can be used in various garden designs, including:
+Rock Rose can be effectively used in various garden designs:

 - Rock gardens: Its natural habitat makes it a perfect fit for rocky landscapes.

-- Borders: Use Rock Rose to create colorful borders along pathways or flower beds.
+- Borders: Create colorful borders along pathways or flower beds.

 - Ground cover: Its spreading habit makes it an excellent choice for low-maintenance ground cover.